Global types and event structure semantics for asynchronous multiparty sessions: Introduction

 Session types have been shown to bear a strong connection with models of concurrency such as communicating automata~\cite{DY12}, as well as with message-sequence charts~\cite{CHY16}, graphical choreographies~\cite{LTY15,TuostoG18}, and various brands of linear logics~\cite{CP10,TCP11,Wadler14,PCPT14,CPT16}.

-In a companion paper~\cite{CDG-LNCS19}, we investigated the relationship between synchronous multiparty sessions and Event Structures (ESs)~\cite{Win88}, a well-known model of concurrency which is grounded on the notions of causality and conflict between events.
+In a companion paper~\cite{CDG22}, we investigated the relationship between synchronous multiparty sessions and Event Structures (ESs)~\cite{Win88}, a well-known model of concurrency which is grounded on the notions of causality and conflict between events.
 We considered a simple calculus, where sessions are described as networks of sequential processes~\cite{DGJPY15}, equipped with standard global types~\cite{CHY08}.
 We proposed an interpretation of sessions as \emph{Flow Event Structures} (FESs)~\cite{BC88a,BC94}, as well as an interpretation of global types as \emph{Prime Event Structures} (PESs)~\cite{Win80,NPW81}.
-We showed that for typed sessions these two interpretations agree, in the sense that they yield isomorphic domains of configurations.
+We showed that for typed sessions these two interpretations yield isomorphic domains of configurations.

 In the present paper, we undertake a similar endeavour in the asynchronous setting.
 This involves devising a new notion of asynchronous type for asynchronous networks.
-We start by considering a core session calculus as in the synchronous case, where processes are only able to exchange labels, not values, hence local types coincide with processes and global types may be directly projected to processes.
+We start by considering a core session calculus as in the synchronous case, where processes are only able to exchange labels, not values, hence local types coincide with processes.
 Moreover, networks are now endowed with a queue and they act on this queue by performing outputs or inputs: an output stores a message in the queue, while an input fetches a message from the queue.
-The present paper differs from~\cite{CDG-LNCS19} not only for the operational semantics, but also for the typing rules and more essentially for the event structure semantics of sessions and types.
+The present paper differs from~\cite{CDG22} not only for the operational semantics, but also for the typing rules and more essentially for the event structure semantics of sessions and types.

-To illustrate the difference between synchronous and asynchronous sessions and motivate the introduction of our new asynchronous types for the latter, let us discuss a simple example.
-Consider the network:\\ \centerline{ $\Nt=\pP{\pp}{\sendL{\q}\la;\rcvL{\q}{\la'}} \parN \pP{\q}{\sendL{\pp}{\la'};\rcvL{\pp}\la}$ } \\ where each of the participants $\pp$ and $\q$ wishes to first send a message to the other one and then receive a message from the other one.
+\eject To illustrate the difference between synchronous and asynchronous sessions and motivate the introduction of new types for the latter, let us discuss a simple example.
+Consider the network: